Abby Dowse Bursts Out Of Neon Green Bikini & Sets Instagram On Fire

 The bottoms were likewise skimpy, with a small patch of fabric covering NSFW areas and two very thing strings making up both sides.
 The string sides stretched high on her hips, leaving plenty of skin exposed.
 The vibrant hue of the bikini popped against her super tanned skin and the whole shot had a major summery vibe.
 She cropped the picture at her neck and at the tops of her thighs so the entire focus was on her insane physique.

-Dowse layered on a thin white swimsuit cover up to complete the look, and her fans went absolutely crazy over the sizzling shot.
+Dowse layered on a thin white cover-up to complete the look.
+Her fans went absolutely crazy over the sizzling shot.
 The selfie received over 10,800 likes within just three hours as fans were tantalized by her curves.

 The blonde bombshell made sure to tag the brand that created the scandalous swimsuit in the caption of her post, Oh Polly, in case any of her fans wanted to pick one up for themselves.
 She also called it an ideal bikini for sun tanning, presumably because the suit is so skimpy that it leaves no awkward tan lines.